 With my eyes still closed, I made kissy noises for my cats Cleopatra and Nefertiti, to come over and give me some of those hugs and kisses.

-Just then I heard Cleo’s low purr sounding like train huffing somewhere in the distance; somewhere far enough to be close to the bedroom window.
+Just then I heard Cleo’s low purr sounding like a train huffing somewhere in the distance; somewhere far enough to be close to the bedroom window.
 It was that damned owl again, I realized, come to deliver my tenth Hogwarts invitation.

 “Go away!” my voice took on a high-pitched shrill.
 “I told you already, I’m not joining any of those floozy wizarding classes.”